eidng8/lumen-auth-app/README.md

 provides minimum functionalities.
 Although this is a trial project, I hope to make it suitable for later (or others) use as boilerplate or foundation for production projects or products.
-By production, it isn't mean this bare-bone JWT token could be used directly.
-As JWT is only a token format.
+By production, it isn't mean this bare-bone JWT token could be used directly, as JWT is only a token format.
 Extra consideration should be taken beforehand, such as using protocols such as OAuth.

 ## Features